 “This is where we excel,” explains Rodgers.
 “Our team of scientists and engineers analyze data, find patterns and relationships, and build mathematical models to explain what we see.
 Through this process, we unravel the complexity of the system, and then learn how to manage it.”

-For the Río Negro, the complexity stemmed from the relationship between algal growth, nutrient loadings and water management.
+For the Río Negro, the complexity stemmed from the relationship between algal growth, nutrient loadings, and water management.

 Previous investigators recognized that the observed algal blooms were attributed to nutrient loadings to the river, but they focused on phosphorus, not nitrogen, and did not consider its relationship with flow.
 An analysis of the data showed the relationship between organic and inorganic forms of nutrient that implicated nitrogen as the limiting nutrient for growth, not phosphorus.
 But the relationship to flow was far more complicated.